 Children’s STEM Book, Horoscopes: Reality or Trickery?

-My forthcoming kids’ book on scientific inquiry, Horoscopes: Reality or Trickery?, is scheduled to debut in April 2018.
+My forthcoming kids’ book on scientific inquiry, Horoscopes: Reality or Trickery?, is scheduled to debut in late March 2018.

 The approximately 80-page STEM book for kids ages 9 to 13 explores the development and history of astrology and the claims made by astrology proponents.
 In the book, I address the arguments both for and against its validity and examine the scientific evidence, or rather, the lack thereof, for the validity of horoscopes.